Last updated on March 31st, 2026 at 11:33 am

 This is Baisakhi—a festival that brings together history, spirituality, and the joy of harvest.

-The day of Vaisakhi is determined by the solar calendar.
-Vaisakhi falls in the Nanakshahi calendar on the first day of the Vaisakh month and marks the sun’s movement into the Mesha Rashi.
+The Solar calendar determines the day of Vaisakhi.
+Vaisakhi falls on the first day of the Vaisakh month in the Nanakshahi calendar and marks the sun’s entry into the Mesha Rashi.
 It is hence also called Mesha Sankranti, the solar transition into Aries.

 For farmers in Punjab, Baisakhi marks the joyous occasion of harvesting the ripened wheat crop.
 It’s a time to celebrate hard work, offer gratitude for the harvest, and pray for prosperity in the coming year.